by Cathy Jones (2005, updated 2017 & 2023)

-The former Town Clerk’s residence at 69 Redmyre Rd has been reacquired by Strathfield Council.
-The building has been restored and renovated and is now used for offices.
+The former Town Clerk’s residence ‘Halloween’ at 69 Redmyre Rd has again been acquired by Strathfield Council and the building was restored in 2020 and is now used for offices.

 ‘Ravenswood’ is heritage listed items on the Strathfield Council Local Environmental Plan and is located within the Redmyre Road Heritage Conservation Area.

 Burwood Council (1924), Burwood Jubilee Souvenir

 Department of Valuer-General, Valuation Lists, Municipality of Strathfield

 Fox and Associates (1986) Strathfield Heritage Study, Strathfield Council.

 George H Dale (obituary).
 (1931, October 29), Sydney Morning Herald, p13.

 Funeral Mr Boston (1906 February 7), Town & Country Journal p16